SENKAN!

 19 June 1944: Operation "A-GO" - The Battle of the Philippine Sea:

-Vice Admiral Kurita's Second Fleet steams about 100 miles ahead of Vice Admiral Ozawa's carriers.
-At 0820, YAMATO's lookouts spot aircraft approaching at 13,125 feet.
+Vice Admiral Kurita Takeo's Second Fleet steams about 100 miles ahead of Vice Admiral Ozawa's carriers.
+At 0820, YAMATO's lookouts spot unidentified aircraft approaching at 13,125 ft.
 This is the fighter unit of Air Group 601's second strike, but Kurita has not received any information about a friendly overflight.
 Cruiser TAKAO fires four starshells that mean "identify yourself".
 No reply is given and the planes keep approaching.

-When the planes are nine miles distant, YAMATO and the other ships execute a turn to port and open fire.
-Four ZEKEs are damaged.
-Another ditches.
-YAMATO's main guns, loaded with "Sanshikidan" shells, may have damaged some of the planes.
-MUSASHI is the only ship whose lookouts correctly identify the overflying planes in time, and she is the only ship that does not open fire.
+When the planes are nine miles distant, the ships execute a turn to port and open fire.
+Four "Zeros" are damaged, another ditches.
+MUSASHI and YAMATO are among the few vessels whose lookouts correctly identify the overflying planes in time.

 The Mobile Fleet's aircraft attack U.S. carrier Task Force 58 but suffer overwhelming aircraft losses in the "Great Mariana's Turkey Shoot".